Monotropa hypopitys: Physical description

-M. hypopitys is a fleshy dicot that grows to 10–35 cm tall.
+M. hypopitys is a fleshy dicot that grows to tall.
 True stems are nonexistent; instead, the only part which emerges from the soil are unbranched, adventitious inflorescences developmentally similar to adventitious roots.
 The bracts are 5–10 mm long scale-like structures, which cover most of the inflorescence.
 It has cosexual flowers that are pendulous when young, but become erect when they begin to mature into the fruit which is a capsule.
 Flowers are 9–12 mm long and produced in a cluster of 1–11 together at the apex of the raceme inflorescence.
 The seeds are very small, weighing only 0.000003 of a gram.
-M.hypopitys has several color morphs, including yellow, red, and yellowish-white.
+M. hypopitys has several color morphs, including yellow, red, and yellowish-white.
 It is frequently mistaken for a fungus due to its unique, fungus-like physical characteristics.

 Parasitism

 Unlike autotrophs, mycotrophs like Monotropa hypopitys, cannot make their own food.
 Instead, they exploit the mutualism between mycorrhizal networks and trees.
 By penetrating fungal hyphae, M. hypopitys siphons off resources.
 M. hypopitys often parasitizes the hyphae associated with oak and pine trees.
 It also displays host specificity for Tricholoma fungi.